 “Death is not the opposite of life, but a part of it.” – Haruki Murakami

-An End of Life Doula is similar to a birth doula.
+A Death Doula is similar to a birth doula.
 One compassionately assists those coming into this world and one compassionately assists those leaving this world.
 This includes providing emotional, spiritual, informational, and physical support with the goal being a low stress, comfortable, personalized–even, dare I say, positive–experience for clients and their loved ones.
-End of Life Doulas work alongside family members, friends and even medical, palliative and hospice workers in hospitals, senior care facilities and private home settings.
+Death Doulas work alongside family members, friends and even medical, palliative and hospice workers in hospitals, senior care facilities and private home settings.